Archon

 Víctor Ibarra: The Dimension of the Fragile

-Roberto Alonso Trillo (Violin), Vertixe Sonora Ensemble, Nacho de Paz (Conductor)
+Roberto Alonso Trillo + Vertixe Sonora Ensemble + Nacho de Paz

 Solo: Contemporary violin